tardate/LittleArduinoProjects/playground/RotaryEncoderMethods/README.md

 #### Hardware Debouncing

-Many people have experiemented with hardware debouncing.
+Many people have experimented with hardware debouncing.
 Adding hardware debouncing (see the alternative schematics below) does yield some improvement.
 For example a 10kΩ/100nF RC filter on the [Polling](./Polling) sketch eliminates most of the noise.
 But not all - it still triggers the occasional "wrong" signal.